KMurphs/Tutorials/README.md

 ## Deploying an App

+A deployment is a configuration object stored on the master.

+The master realises the deployment (specifications) and strives to keep the deployment specifications valid (selfhealing, ...)

+### Deployement

 We will proceed to ***deploying*** a **containerized application** on top of our running cluster/kunernetes

 > The Deployment instructs Kubernetes how to create and update instances of your application